Old city slums in England

-There was no shortage of very poor families in the early 1900s.
-According to the book Round About a Pound a Week, some families were in perpetual poverty which they could not get out of, try as the might, even when the man, the wage earner, was in full-time work.
+There was no shortage of extremely poor families in the early 1900s.
+Some families were in perpetual poverty which they could not get out of, try as the might, even when the man, the wage earner, was in full-time work.

-The book, 'Round About a Pound a Week', records the findings of a group of women who interviewed families of manual workers in Lambeth, London, in 1909-1913 under the auspices of the Fabian Society.
+The main sources for this page come from the book, 'Round About a Pound a Week' which records the findings of a group of women who interviewed families of manual workers in Lambeth, London, in 1909-1913 under the auspices of the Fabian Society.

 The aim of the study was to look at how these poor families managed financially.
 (The findings were hugely influential for improving state support for families, but that is another story.)

 The book never uses the term 'slum'.
 That is my interpretation from a modern perspective.
-Certainly the accommodation which the book describes has all been pulled down now.
-Back in the early 1900s, they were known as 'tenements' and were already old properties, in contrast to the then relatively new Victorian and Edwardian terraced housing estates, where my mother grew up and which are still giving good service today.
+Certainly the housing which the book describes no longer exists.
+Back in the early 1900s, it was what were known as 'tenements' which were already old and decrepid properties, in contrast to the then relatively new Victorian and Edwardian terraced housing estates, where my mother grew up and which are still giving good service today.

 The rent for the accommodation was around 6 to 8 shillings a week for one or two rooms in fairly large tenement blocks.
 The book makes the point that as a proportion of family income, such rents were significantly higher than those where better off families lived.
 What was left over after paying rents left very little for the other necessities of life with absolutely nothing for bettering themselves.